 When someone walks into your storefront, navigates to your webpage or calls you on the phone, what do they wish to accomplish?
 How well does that intent align with what they actually do when they interact with your brand?

 Intent can be found by surveying customers.
-For example, to learn more about how customers feel about your online Help Center, you can start with an in-app CES survey question: “[Company] made it easy for me to find the support resources I was searching for” with an agree-disagree answer scale.
+For example, to learn more about how customers feel about your online Help Center, you can start with a website CES survey question: “[Company] made it easy for me to find the support resources I was searching for” with an agree-disagree answer scale.
 Follow up with an open-ended question that asks “What was the primary resource you were looking for today?” to gain more qualitative insight around their intent.

 Once you understand what your customers are trying to accomplish, you can create or improve upon the experiences that help them accomplish their goals.